 A robust CDN (content delivery network), several levels of intelligent caching, and on-page techniques like lazy loading images, ensure that the site is speedy and stable, regardless of device and internet speed.

-News reports on IRIN are often the latest event in an ongoing story.
-The new platform allows IRIN staff to extend reports by creating timelines to guide readers through the history of the story.
-Content can currently be published in English, French and Arabic, with up to 4 more languages coming in 2016.
-This allows IRIN to reach a wider global audience.
+News reports on The New Humanitarian are often the latest event in an ongoing story.
+The new platform allows The New Humanitarian staff to extend reports by creating timelines to guide readers through the history of the story.
+Content can currently be published in a number of languages to allow The New Humanitarian to reach a wider global audience.